 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I ordered these gorgeous boots; they are non-returnable and smell like motor oil.
 I have sprayed everything I can think of without taking the suede off and left them out over night.
 It did help some, but they still have a terrible odor.
-Anyone have any suggestions?
-Remember they are boots and suede so I have to watch what I put on them and can't use the washer.

 Doesn't baking soda take the order out of things?
 Have you tried to put baking soda on them and leave it sit.
 After use a brush to clean them with and remove the baking soda.